 The ability of the Issuer to meet its obligations under the Bonds will be dependent upon the payment of principal and interest due under the Loan Agreement (which will in turn be dependent on performance by Authorised Borrowers (described under "Description of the Authorised Borrowers")), upon the Paying Agent making the relevant payments when received and upon all parties to the agreements relating to the Bonds (other than the Issuer) performing their respective obligations thereunder.
 In addition, payments by THFC under the Loan Agreement are dependent upon THFC itself having sufficient funds from Authorised Borrowers (including the Bond Issuance Authorised Borrowers) and its own reserves.
 As a registered society within the meaning of the Co-operative and Community Benefit Societies Act 2014, THFC is thinly capitalised.
-Accordingly, Bondholders are exposed, inter alia, to the creditworthiness of the Issuer, the Authorised Borrowers, THFC and the Paying Agent.
-In turn, the creditworthiness of these parties may be affected by the insolvency of any banks or other financial institutions at which any such party deposits cash.
+Accordingly, Bondholders are exposed, inter alia, to the creditworthiness of these parties may be affected by the insolvency of any banks or other financial institutions at which any such party deposits cash.